One-Handed Backhand

 A one-handed backhand is struck with only the dominant hand on the grip, offering greater reach and disguise than a two-hander at the cost of stability against high-bouncing pace.

 The one-handed backhand relies on a full shoulder turn and a long, extended arm through contact, typically paired with an eastern or semi-western backhand grip.
-Because only one hand controls the racquet, the swing has more reach — useful on wide or low balls — and can disguise slice and topspin variations from a similar preparation, since the free arm and body position give little away until late in the swing.
-The tradeoff is stability: against high-bouncing, heavy-topspin balls, a single hand has to control the racquet face alone, which is more demanding on timing and strength than a two-handed grip.
+Because only one hand controls the racquet, the swing has more reach.
+This means useful on wide or low balls.
+This means and can disguise slice and topspin variations from a similar preparation, since the free arm and body position give little away until late in the swing.
+The tradeoff is stability.
+This means against high-bouncing, heavy-topspin balls, a single hand has to control the racquet face alone.
+This is more demanding on timing and strength than a two-handed grip.

-The most common technical breakdown on the one-hander is an incomplete shoulder turn, which leaves the arm to swing largely on its own without the torso's rotational support, producing a weak, pushed shot.
-A well-executed one-hander loads the shoulder fully during the backswing — turning the back nearly toward the net — so the forward swing can uncoil the stored rotation into the shot rather than relying purely on arm speed.
-Many one-handed backhand players pair the topspin drive with a low, sliced backhand for wide, low, or defensive balls, giving the stroke a versatile two-shot toolkit from a single grip family.
+The most common technical breakdown on the one-hander is an incomplete shoulder turn.
+This leaves the arm to swing largely on its own without the torso's rotational support.
+This produces a weak, pushed shot.
+A well-executed one-hander loads the shoulder fully during the backswing.
+This means turning the back nearly toward the net.
+This means.
+As a result, the forward swing can uncoil the stored rotation into the shot rather than relying purely on arm speed.
+Many one-handed backhand players pair the topspin drive with a low, sliced backhand for wide, low, or defensive balls.
+This gives the stroke a versatile two-shot toolkit from a single grip family.

 Example

-Roger Federer's one-handed backhand is a widely studied example — a full shoulder turn and extended arm produce both a penetrating topspin drive and a disguised slice from a similar setup.
+Roger Federer's one-handed backhand is a widely studied example.
+This means a full shoulder turn and extended arm produce both a penetrating topspin drive and a disguised slice from a similar setup.

 Why it matters